-Red and Amber risks are assigned an owner, responsible for ensuring the required actions are completed within the agreed timescales.
-The Risk Heat Map is reviewed monthly and aligned with the Quality Standards Forum at a minimum twice a year, before being signed off by the Executive Committee.
+BOARD SUSTAINABILITY SUSTAINABILITY GOVERNANCE ADVISORY BOARD Executive committee Internal External Better Better Better I&D Sourcing Sourcing Operations Nutrition People, Ethical, Risk, Compliance Corp Nutrition affairs Red and Amber risks are assigned an owner, re-RnDQ Packaging sponsible for ensuring the required actions are completed within the agreed timescales.
+The Risk Heat Map is reviewed monthly and aligned ecutive Committee.
 As part of living our values, we operate a European network of Sustainability Ambassadors.
 These are Nomad Foods employees who champion sustainability internally by initiating and coordinating activities in their markets.
 Activities centre around areas such as tackling food waste, promoting healthy eating and championing ocean health.
 Initiatives are shared across the business with an emphasis on inspiring others.